dmpop/pinpinpin/README.md

 # PinPinPin

-A crude mix of PHP and JavaScript that uses [Leaflet](https://leafletjs.com) to show geotagged photos on the OpenStreetMap map.
+A crude mix of PHP and JavaScript that uses [Leaflet](https://leafletjs.com) to show geotagged photos and GPX files on the OpenStreetMap map.

 # Prerequisites